 display the work publicly, in the case of literary, musical, dramatic, and choreographic works, pantomimes, and pictorial, graphic, or sculptural works, including the individual images of a motion picture or other audiovisual work; and

-perform the work publicly (in the case of sound recordings) by means of a digital audio transmission.
+perform the work publicly (in the case of sound recordings) using a digital audio transmission.

 WHEN IS A COPYRIGHT CREATED?